About the Lodge

 Can I hang out in the local town around the Lodge?

 - This is your typical port town with not much to see or do.
 Guatemala has yet to be commercialized by America, and in a way it’s still undiscovered.
-We recommend a trip to Antigua where you can walk freely through the cobblestone streets of shops, churches, restaurants, and cafes.
-A great Zip lining trip through a waterfall is available and a perfect adrenaline rush!
+We recommend a trip to the World UNESCO Heritage city of Antigua where you can walk freely through the cobblestone streets of shops, churches, restaurants, and cafes.
+Many tours are available, just ask!
+You can hike up a volcano, or a zip line down a 120′ waterfall for a perfect adrenaline rush!

 About the Fishing